claudiospizzi/DSCPullServerWeb/README.md

 DSC Pull Server.
 It will provide a user-friendly website to manage modules and configurations as well as show all registered nodes and their reports.

-In addition, the website provides a REST API to get all information automatically.
-The module contains various PowerShell cmdlets with the noun prefix DSCPullServer to manage the modules and configurations from PowerShell.
+In addition, the website provides a [REST API].
+The website UI itself uses the REST API to interact with the DSC Pull Server.
+The REST API can be called directly or throught the provided [PowerShell cmdlets](#features).
+The cmdlets mock all API functions.

 ## Requirements